saikarthik2906/Fin_Health_AI/README.md

-This is a solid project.
-You've built a comprehensive tool for SME financial analysis with a modern tech stack and a clean "cyberpunk" aesthetic.

 SME Financial Health AI 📊

 An AI-driven financial diagnostics platform designed for Small and Medium Enterprises (SMEs).
 This tool ingests financial statements, computes critical health metrics using a proprietary scoring engine, and provides automated advisory insights via a modern, glassmorphic dashboard.